fractalysid/Twive_Simplified/Layout.md

 But, 'why this strange name?' you may ask.
 Well, because 2^5 keys, 2*5 layers ~~and LSD-25~~ is all you will ever need.

+The basic ideas are set but I keep changing everything based on my use feedback.

 ## Design principles:

 - 32 keys (2^5) with only 1 key on the thumb cluster